Economic Update | Week Ending September 14, 2024

 Freddie Mac was chartered by Congress in 1970 to keep money flowing to mortgage lenders in support of homeownership and rental housing.
 Their mandate is to provide liquidity, stability, and affordability to the U.S.

-U.S. Treasury bond yields – The 10-year treasury bond closed the week yielding 4.30%, up from 4.17% last week.
-The 30-year treasury bond yield ended the week at 4.45%, up from 4.37% last week.
+U.S. Treasury bond yields dropped sharply this week – The 10-year treasury bond closed the week yielding 3.72%, down from 3.91% last week.
+The 30-year treasury bond yield ended the week at 4.03%, down from 4.20% last week.
 We watch bond yields because mortgage rates follow bond yields.

 Mortgage rates – Every Thursday Freddie Mac publishes interest rates based on a survey of mortgage lenders throughout the week.
-The Freddie Mac Primary Mortgage Survey reported that mortgage rates for the most popular loan products as of February 15, 2024, were as follows: The 30-year fixed mortgage rate was 6.77%, up from 6.64% last week.
-The 15-year fixed was 6.12%, up from 5.90% last week.
+The Freddie Mac Primary Mortgage Survey reported that mortgage rates for the most popular loan products as of September 5, 2024, were as follows: The 30-year fixed mortgage rate was 6.35%, unchanged from 6.35% last week.
+The 15-year fixed was 5.47%, down from 5.51% last week.

 The graph below shows the trajectory of mortgage rates over the past year.